Foosball Rods & Bars

 How to Straighten a Bent Foosball Rod or Bar

 Are you thinking about buying a replacement rod for a bar that has been bent?
 Before going out and buying a brand new replacement rod, you can try to bend the rod back to its original position.
 Foosball rods can become bent over time because some players push down too hard on the rods when they play.
-Rods can easily bend if the rod is pulled all the way out and then leaned down on during play.
+Bars can easily bend if the rod is pulled all the way out and then leaned down on during play.
 The leverage of the person pressing down will cause the rod to bow right where it goes into the table.
-In order to straighten the rod back out, find the origin of the bend and place that spot where the rod meets the table.
+In order to straighten the bar back out, find the origin of the bend and place that spot where the rod meets the table.
 Make sure you spin the rod to where the bow in the rod is facing downward and the rod handle is going up towards the ceiling.
 Then slowly apply pressure to the rod in a downward position.
 Make sure not to apply too much pressure and do this in steps so you don't over bend the rod in the opposite direction.
 Make sure people are not leaning down on the rods so you don't run into this problem again in the future.

 Foosball Replacement Rod Price

 Are you thinking about buying a replacement rod for a bar that has been bent?
 Before going out and buying a brand new replacement rod, you can try to bend the rod back to its original position.
 Foosball rods can become bent over time because some players push down too hard on the rods when they play.
-Rods can easily bend if the rod is pulled all the way out and then leaned down on during play.
+Bars can easily bend if the rod is pulled all the way out and then leaned down on during play.
 The leverage of the person pressing down will cause the rod to bow right where it goes into the table.
-In order to straighten the rod back out, find the origin of the bend and place that spot where the rod meets the table.
+In order to straighten the bar back out, find the origin of the bend and place that spot where the rod meets the table.
 Make sure you spin the rod to where the bow in the rod is facing downward and the rod handle is going up towards the ceiling.
 Then slowly apply pressure to the rod in a downward position.
 Make sure not to apply too much pressure and do this in steps so you don't over bend the rod in the opposite direction.
 Make sure people are not leaning down on the rods so you don't run into this problem again in the future.

 Foosball Replacement Rod Price